-The General Education programme for all undergraduates will consist of three domains: General Education Foundation Course, General Education Breadth Courses and General Education Consolidation Course.
+The General Education programme for all undergraduates will consist of four domains: General Education Foundation Course, General Education Breadth Courses, Experiential Learning, and University ePortfolio.

 A set of General Education Learning Outcomes (GELOs) has been developed.
 The GELOs are as follows:

 By the end of their studies in General Education, students will be able to:

 Demonstrate an understanding of how knowledge is acquired within and across different disciplinary domains, and how it applies to aspects of their own lives and experiences as a future professional and citizen;

 GELO 2 Application:

 Apply a broad range of attitudes and skills, including those relating to the seven GILOs, different kinds of thinking and communication, to inquire into various academic and practical issues;

 Make good judgements and ethical decisions, based on values and standards which are sensible and reasonable;

 Express their own ideas clearly and confidently after critically inquiring into and reflecting on various theories, perspectives, stances and experiences;

 GELO 5 Awareness: